SimonLeonKrug/pyalchemy/README.md

 - pyalchemy 0.1.0 which includes the code, the examples and a plotting script for Fig. 2 in the first version of the follow-up paper.
 Note, that this version accidentally ignored the constant term in the first Hohenberg-Kohn theorem when inverting $v_A$ and consequently performs meagerly.

-- The current version, pyalchemy 0.2.0, works for all systems in n dimensions if the problem coordinates of the problem statement can be expressed as the coordinates of the final system via an affine transformation.
+- The current version, pyalchemy 0.2.0, works for all systems in $n$ dimensions if the problem coordinates of the problem statement can be expressed as the coordinates of the final system via an affine transformation.
 Check out the examples in the [paper](https://arxiv.org/abs/2312.04458). pyalchemy is available on [PyPI](https://pypi.org/project/pyalchemy/).
 Run `pip install pyalchemy`.

 ## Introduction

 Instead of calculating electronic energies of systems one at a time, the kernel of AIT provides a shortcut.
 By using an initial system's $A$ electron density $\rho_A(\pmb{r}) $, one can calculate the energy difference and relative electron density to another system $B$ .

-...

 `pyalchemy` provides the kernel $\mathcal{K}$ of AIT, as well as potentials, energies and electron densities of select systems.
 It does not provide functions for numerical integration or methods of computational chemistry such as (post-)Hartree-Fock methods or Density Functional Theory.